 Three-bolt flange mounted bearings have three mounting holes, either arranged radially around the bearing axis at 120 degrees from each other, or on a triangular flange that is offset from the bearing axis.

 Four-bolt flange mounted bearings have four mounting holes, located radially around the bearing axis.
-Four-bolt flanged bearings typically have round or square housings.
+Four-bolt flange bearings typically have round or square housings.

 The size of the bearing is important to consider when making a selection.

 Shaft size specifies the maximum diameter of the shaft or the bore diameter of the bearing.

 Height above mounting surface is important to take into consideration for low clearance applications.